bytedance/Protenix/docs/infer_json_format.md

 * `atom1`, `atom2` - The atom names (or atom indices) of the atoms to be bonded.
   * If the entity is a polymer or described by a CCD code, the atom names are consistent with those defined in the CCD.
   * If the entity is a ligand defined by SMILES or a FILE, atoms can be specified by their atom index.
 The atom index corresponds to the position of the atom in the file or in the SMILES string, starting from 0.
+Alternatively, atom names can also be specified using the element symbol followed by its occurrence index in the SMILES or file (e.g., C3, N2), starting from 1.

 Deprecation Notice: The previous fields such as old `left_entity`, `right_entity`, and other fields starting with `left`/`right` have been updated to use `1` and `2` to denote the two atoms forming a bond.
 The current code still supports the old field names, but they may be deprecated in the future, leaving only the new field names.
-An alternative approach is to write the element name of the specified atom in the SMILES/file, along with its sequential number for that element, e.g., "C2" indicates it is the second carbon.

 Here is a revised user guide compatible with **Version 2** of the `constraint` format for the Complex Structure Predictor: